Originally posted April 10, 2017

 The spinal cord is the main transportation hub of the body’s central nervous system, carrying signals from the brain to nerves throughout the body.
 Nerves coming from and leading to all parts of the body enter and exit the spinal cord along its entire length.

-The Spinal Cord and Peripheral Nerves
+The Spinal Cord and Nerve Endings

 Thirty-one pairs of spinal nerves exit the spinal cord through openings between the vertebrae.
 The point at which a nerve exits the spinal cord is called a nerve root.
-The nerve root then branches out into many smaller peripheral nerves that control different parts of the body.
+The nerve root then branches out into many smaller nerves that control different parts of the body.

 - Sensory nerves are nerves that receive sensory stimuli, telling us how something feels—whether it is hot, cold, or painful.
 These nerves are made up of nerve fibers, called sensory fibers (mechanoreceptor fibers sense body movement and pressure against the body, and nociceptor fibers sense tissue injury).